 Dorothy wrote a lengthy memoir, The Making of a Twentieth Century Woman, published after her death, and that should have been the starting point for this account.
 Unfortunately, the nearest copy of her book is held at Lancaster University, neither the Lancashire Library nor the UCLan Library has copies.

-Fortunately, help was at hand in the shape of Lynne Cowperthwaite, secretary of The Park School Old Girls’ Association, who not only had a copy of the book but had correspondence from Dorothy’s nephew, David Edge Marshall.
+Lynne Cowperthwaite, secretary of The Park School Old Girls’ Association, came to the rescue.
+She not only had a copy of the book but had correspondence from Dorothy’s nephew, David Edge Marshall.
 She supplied the following information: